jboss-developer/jboss-eap-quickstarts/resteasy-jaxrs-client/README.md

 * <http://helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com/rest/json> if you want *json*

-### Modify the jax-rs-client quickstart pom.xml
+### Modify the resteasy-jaxrs-client quickstart pom.xml

-Now that you have deployed the application, it is time to make changes to the jax-rs-client quickstart Arquillian tests.
+Now that you have deployed the application, it is time to make changes to the `resteasy-jaxrs-client` quickstart Arquillian tests.

-1. Open a shell command prompt and navigate to the `QUICKSTART_HOME/jax-rs-client/` directory.
+1. Open a shell command prompt and navigate to the `QUICKSTART_HOME/resteasy-jaxrs-client/` directory.
 2. Make a backup copy of the `pom.xml` file.
 3. Open the `pom.xml` file in an editor and modify the `xmlUrl` and `jsonUrl` property values as follows.
 Be sure to replace the `YOUR_DOMAIN_NAME` in the URL with your OpenShift domain name.